MMT, MT-BC, RYT 200

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 I have been a board certified music therapist since 2009.
 I received my Bachelors of Arts in Music Performance in 2001 at the University of New Hampshire and when I craved more, I earned my Masters of Music Therapy in 2010 from Temple University.
 I am a certified Hospice & Palliative Care Music Therapist (HPMT), and an advanced Level III Trainee in the Bonny Method of Guided Imagery and Music (GIM).
 I am also a Registered Yoga Teacher (RYT 200) through Yoga Alliance and focus proper alignment, self-love, gentle and restorative yoga.
 Working full time in end of life care since 2008 has offered me a deep and comforting understanding of death, dying and, especially, living.
 The wisdom and perspective I have gleaned from my elders, and from being a part of this rite of passage, has had profound spiritual impact on how I live everyday, as well as enhancing my interactions with others.

 For me, music, yoga and personal spirituality have made strong connections in my life, and I can only hope that my intentions to spread the light that encompasses all will be received, and also shared.

 I would like to acknowledge my use of the word koru.
-While no one has called this to my attention, as I dive more deeply into my own personal anti-racism work, I acknowledge that me using this symbol, and the word specifically, may be construed as cultural appropriation.
+As I dive more deeply into my own personal anti-racism work, I acknowledge that me using this symbol, and the word specifically, may be construed as cultural appropriation.
 With respect for the Maori community, I am currently trying to find a new word or business name that feels right and I have gratitude that this imagery and symbol have brought a lot to my own life.
 My apologies for any misuse of the term, which came out of resonance and respect.
-And I am grateful to continue learning and unlearning as I commit to my work as an anti-racist ally.
+I am grateful to continue learning and unlearning as I commit to my work as an anti-racist ally.